Murali-group/SynVerse/README.md

 conda list
 ```

+## Download Processed Dataset
+All datasets used in this study, including drug and cell line features and the preprocessed synergy dataset required to reproduce the results, are available in the [Zenodo repository](10.5281/zenodo.15277143).
+Download and unzip the `inputs.zip` file, and place the `inputs` folder in the project directory, at the same level as the `code/` folder.

 ## How to Use SynVerse

 SynVerse is configured using a YAML file (e.g., [sample_config.yaml](https://github.com/Murali-group/SynVerse/blob/main/code/config_files/sample_config.yaml)), which allows users to define the input features, model architecture, and evaluation strategies.
 Once a configuration file is prepared, SynVerse can be run in various modes to perform different tasks: